elated-sawyer/WALL-E/README.md

 ![overall_framework](./assests/overall_framework.png)

+Overview of WALL-E (Left) and Rule Learning details (Right).
+The agent's action per step is controlled by MPC, where the agent model plans actions in a look-ahead window based on the LLM+rules based world model's predictions.
-Rule Learning details.
-The rule learning module iteratively refines the rules by comparing the world model predicted trajectories with the agent’s actual trajectories in the environment.
+The rule learning module iteratively refines the rules by comparing the world model predicted trajectories with the agent's actual trajectories in the environment.
 The rule learning takes five steps: (1) comparing predicted and actual trajectories; (2) learning new rules from real trajectories; (3) refining learned rules; (4) translating natural language rules to code; and (5) rule set pruning via solving a maximum coverage problem.
 (2)-(4) are handled by LLMs, while (1) and (5) are executed by programs.